w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 git tag -l | sort -V | grep -v -- '-rc'
 ```

-Find the latest version; replace "VERSION" in the commmand below and run to change your branch.
+Find the latest version; replace "VERSION" in the command below and run to change your branch.

 ```sh
 git checkout VERSION